McLain Indicted in Pension Scheme

 McLain has said the transfers were made by the partners without knowledge they might be breaking rules.

 ``There was no intention to do anything wrong,″ he said earlier. ``We took nothing from anybody.″

 McLain’s lawyer, David DuMouchel, said his client doesn’t dispute many of the events outlined in the indictment.

-``Now that we see specifically what the allegations are, Denny can have the opportunity to explain what did and didn’t happen,″ DuMouchel said.
+``Now that we see specifically what the allegations are, Denny can have it the opportunity to explain what did and didn’t happen,″ DuMouchel said.